 Physical risks of a cosmetic procedure involves complications related to anaesthesia, fluid build up under the skin, obvious scarring or skin breakdown, which occurs when healing skin separates from healthy skin and must be removed surgically, mild to significant bleeding, numbness and tingling from nerve damage.

 Apart from these, a person has to undergo major life-style alteration, especially after a weight loss or botox treatment.
 Botox injections (botulinum toxin) are used to smooth frown lines and wrinkles around the eyes.
 The procedure paralyses the muscles in the forehead, so you will have decreased movement of these muscles.
 A tummy tuck, will radically change how you eat.
 Your appetite will go for a toss and your stomach will feel full quickly.

 Emotional risk is when the result is not as per the expectation.
 The time, energy and money involved could look like a waste, leading the person towards depression and aloofness.

 Some cosmetic procedures require regular touch ups & follow- up surgeries.
 There is a financial aspect associated with these.
 A person has to be mentally prepared for potential financial burden he/she might get into.

 A cosmetic procedure gone wrong can hit your psychology, ripping you of self-esteem and confidence.
 Consider the number of celebrities who isolated themselves because of botched cosmetic procedures.

 One should also understand that a cosmetic procedure can alter or resolve the problems of the body, not the mind and soul.
 You may gain confidence after a reshaped nose, but that is no guarantee of a happy life there after.
 Cosmetic procedures are not the solution.
 They may have a positive impact on some aspects of your life for a period of time, because many cosmetic procedures do not last a lifetime.
-The natural ageing process will continue to affect the result of a cosmetic procedure and appearance.
+The natural skin change process will continue to affect the result of a cosmetic procedure and appearance.